Choosing the Right Car Insurance Coverage Limits

 Medical Payments or Personal Injury Protection

-Depending on what state you live in you’ll have the option of purchasing Medical Payments.
-This is for you and your passengers to pay for injuries if you’re at-fault.
-Remember, your Liability coverage only pays for people in the other vehicle, not your own.
+Depending on the state you live in, you may have the option of purchasing Medical Payments.
+This helps pay for injuries to you and your passengers if you’re at fault.
+Remember, your liability coverage only pays for people in the other vehicle, not your own.

 Personal Injury Protection (PIP) pays no matter who is at-fault.
 This coverage is only available in some states and may be optional or required.